akhil100on100/plotly-and-cufflinks/README.md

-# python-data_visualization-
+# plotly-and-cufflinks
-This floder conatins information about python visualization libraries
+This floder conatins information about plotly and dcufflinks